AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 2. **Increase character limit for addresses**: CLInic currently restricts addresses to be less than 60 characters.
 We hope to broaden the restrictions on addresses to accommodate longer addresses in the future.
 3. **Allow non-capital letters for ID**: To support faster typing, CLInic will allow for non-capital letters inputted for ID in future iterations,
 4. **Names with special symbols and characters**: The current restrictions for names do not allow for special characters, such as in "S/O" or "D/O".
 We plan to account for this by reducing restrictions and increasing validation of special characters in future iterations of CLInic.
+5. **Validate NRIC and DOB synchronisation**: CLInic currently does not make sure that the start of the NRIC is in line with the DOB given.
+In the future, we plan to validate this for patients born after 31/02/1967, which was when this synchronisation was implemented.

+##### Appointments
+6. **Accommodate for overnight appointments and updated day view**: The CLInic is currently catered towards day clinics that work regular hours.
+We plan to make the feature for adding and editing appointments to allow for an end date, and for the end time to be on a later date than the start time.
+Along with this, the day view can be updated to show appointments that start on the current day, even if they end on a later date.

+##### Error handling
+7. **Make error messages more specific for editing a patient or appointment with the same details**: Currently, CLInic does not flag edits that give the exact same details as before.
+We plan to handle this as an error in the future, such that you will not mistakenly believe an edit had been made even if it hadn't.